Every employer has the legal responsibility to inform employees of hazards in the workplace and to provide appropriate training.

 Noise hazards occur in many jobs and workplaces and can lead to serious disability.
 This course explains how noise affects hearing and how to recognize noise hazards at work.
 Technical terms and concepts and the requirements of Canadian noise regulations are clearly explained.
 Practical and effective measures to prevent hearing loss, and other features of a hearing conservation program are outlined.

 Have you ever thought about just how safe your work area is?
 Do you know about the hazards at your work site?
-Are you sure that all proper precautions are being take?
+Are you sure that all proper precautions are being taken?
 A single accident can be devastating, That is where Safety Audits come in.
 They help you make sure that you are doing everything possible to ensure worker safety.

 Exposure to bloodborne diseases is a serious concern today.
 In 1991, the Occupational Safety and Health Administration (OSHA) created a regulation dealing with bloodborne pathogens‐the disease‐causing microorganisms found in human blood components and products.
 This course will show you how exposure to bloodborne pathogens occurs so that you can help protect yourself and others.